josmar-crwdstffng/angular/aio/content/guide/lightweight-injection-tokens.md

 In this example the parent  queries the token to obtain the child component, and stores the resulting component reference if it is present.
 Before calling a method in the child, the parent component checks to see if the child component is present.
-If the child component has been tree-shaken, there is no runtime reference to it, and no call to its method.
+If the child component has been tree-shaken, there is no runtime reference to it, and no call to the associated method.

 ### Naming your lightweight injection token